vimarsh244/mywebsite-hugo/content/posts/byelinguals-the-story-of-diluting-cultures.md

 ---
 title: BYELinguals - The Story of Diluting Cultures
-author: Vimarsh, Aabhas & Aryan
+author: Vimarsh, Aryan and Aabhas
 date: 2021-05-06T18:00:00+05:30
 url: "/blog/languages"
 images:
 - "/uploads/thomas-kelley-hhl08lf7ikc-unsplash.jpg"
-description: ''
+description: How is globalisation shaping our language, communication and culture.
+  We are getting detached from our grass roots and thus from our culture.
+Why is the youth responsible and the daily dilemma of a bilingual?
 categories:
 - Opinion
 - Blog Post a Day